Ryan-Ren0330/WaveDash-FPGA/README.md

 ## 🙌 Acknowledgements

+We would like to express our sincere gratitude to **Professor Jonathan Rose** of the University of Toronto
+for his exceptional teaching and guidance in ECE243: Computer Organization.
-Thanks to the instructors and TAs of **ECE243 (Computer Organization)** for providing the DE1-SoC development environment and guidance.
+We also thank the **instructors and TAs** for their support and for providing the DE1-SoC development environment and tools.